Back to sign in

 Create a personal list

-On the My Expenses tab, + Create opens a list only you can see.
-Use separate lists for e.g. Travel 2026 or Groceries.
+On the My Budget tab, + Create opens a list only you can see.
+Pick what the list tracks — Expenses, Income, or Investing Plan — and a currency.
+Use separate lists for e.g. Travel 2026, Side hustle, or My Roth IRA.

 2